 - 1. What is the profile of your typical deal?
 What sector is it in?
 What is its investment stage and size? - 2.
 What is your experience in dealing with a company like mine? - 3.
 What is your role in the listing process versus that of the Exchanges? - 4.
 How do you deal with conflicts of interest? - 5.
 How receptive is the market currently to this type and size of deal? - 6.
 How should my company's IPO/listing be positioned in order to appeal to a broader base of investors?
 How will your firm market my stock? - 7.
-What is a realistic timeline for the listing process and how does it differ between IPOs and RTOs? - 8.
-Can you effectively demonstrate your research leadership for this industry or sector?
+What is a realistic timeline for the listing process and how does it differ between IPOs and RTOS? - 8.
+How much of the IPO money is my company expected to source? - 9.
+After the launch of the IPO, when will the stock coverage be initiated?